trumpiter-max/Proactive-cyber-defence/Network/Chapter-7-Common-Upper-Layer-Protocols.md

 HTTP is the delivery mechanism of the World Wide Web, allowing web browsers to connect to web servers to view web pages

 ### Browsing with HTTP

+- Is delivered over TCP to the server’s port 80
+- Includes things such as the user agent (browser) being used, languages accepted by the browser (Accept-Languages), and cookie information (at the bottom of the capture)
+- HTTP uses a number of predefined response codes to indicate the results of a request method
+- Includes a timestamp and some additional information about the encoding of the content and configuration parameters of the web server

+### Posting Data with HTTP

+- HTTP method: POST, GET, HEAD, etc.
+- The URI and the HTTP 1.1 Request version
+- See the contents of the data posted, expand the Line-based Text Data portion of the packet
+- Response code